ifaneds/property-tycoon/README.md

 # Property Tycoon Project - Software Engineering Module
 ## Description
 Recreation of popular board game Monopoly using Python with Pygame.
-All original assets created by me.
+Assets created in Adobe Illustrator.
+Made in collaboration with Dillon Pike